ZuhairQuakes/AI-Fault-Classification/README.md

 ![Neural Network Architecture](images/model-architecture.png "Neural Network Architecture")

 This figure illustrates a neural network-based framework for classifying subduction zones using geophysical and kinematic data.
 It integrates physical, dynamic, and kinematic parameters (Panel a and b), with systematic training/testing along segments (Panel c).
-The network classifies subduction behaviors and analyzes feature relevance (Panel d), enhancing insights into hazard assessment and resource exploration.
+The network classifies subduction behaviours and analyzes feature relevance (Panel d), enhancing insights into hazard assessment and resource exploration.

 ---